Ibn Tumart: Early life

 Many of the details of Ibn Tumart's life were recorded by hagiographers, whose accounts probably mix legendary elements from the Almohad doctrine of their founding figure and spiritual leader.
 Ibn Tumart was born sometime between 1078 and 1082 in the small village of Igiliz (exact location uncertain) in the Sous region of southern present-day Morocco.
 He was a member of the Hargha, a Berber tribe of the Anti-Atlas range, part of the Masmuda (Berber: imesmuden) tribal confederation.
 His name is given alternatively as Muhammad ibn Abdallah or Muhammad ibn Tumart.
 Al-Baydhaq reported that "Tumart" was actually his father Abdallah's nickname ("Tumart" or "Tunart" comes from the Berber language and means "good fortune", "delight" or "happiness", and makes it an equivalent of the Arabic name "Saad".
 As it was noted by Ahmed Toufiq in his research about Ibn al-Zayyat al-Tadili's famous book at-Tashawof, many early Sufi saints held this name in present-day Morocco).
 His father Tumart ibn Nitawas or ibn Titawin belonged to the Hargha and his mother Umm al-Husayn bint Waburkan al-Masakkali to the Masakkala, both of which are divisions of the Masmuda tribal confederation.

-Ibn Khaldun reports that Muhammad ibn Tumart himself was very pious as a child, and that he was nicknamed Asafu (Berber for "firebrand" or "lover of light") for his habit of lighting candles at mosques.

 Ibn Tumart came from a humble family, and his father was a lamplighter at the mosque.

-He and his followers claimed he was a descendant of Idris I of Morocco and thus Hasan ibn Ali, grandson of the prophet Muhammad, who took refuge in present-day Morocco in the eighth century.
-However, despite being supported by ibn Khaldun, this is today largely disputed.
-At the time, it was common for Berber leaders and tribes to claim a sharifan lineage to gain religious authority.
+Muhammad ibn Tumart was notably pious as a child, earning the nickname "ⴰⵙⴰⴼⵓ/Asafu" (Tamazight for "light") for his habit of lighting candles at mosques.
+Ibn Tumart and his followers asserted he was a descendant of Idris I (the eighth-century founder of the Idrisid dynasty who had taken refuge in Morocco) and thus from al-Hasan ibn Ali, grandson of the Prophet Muhammad.
+This claim, while supported by Ibn Khaldun, is widely disputed by modern scholars, as many Berber leaders of the era claimed prophetic descent to bolster their religious authority.